 Employment by Geographic Region

-Source: Post-graduation data compiled from 74% of graduating Design undergraduate students.
-This includes students who graduated in August 2015, December 2015 & May 2016.
+Source: Post-graduation data compiled from 81% of graduating Design Bachelor's students.
+This includes students who graduated in August 2016, December 2016, & May 2017.

-Note: All professional experiences are listed.
-Some recent graduates chose not to provide employer, job title, salary, and/or graduate school information in their response.
+Note: Some recent graduates chose not to provide employer, job title, salary, and/or graduate school information in their response.
 This information includes all full-time salaries reported with the exception of internships, military service, or those positions outside the U.S.